Thomas Jefferson: The Third Retrospective

 Expansion of Executive Power

 Apparently, when Jefferson said he wanted limited government, he meant it for those not in office.
-The very definition of the expansion of executive power is the Louisiana Purchase, doubling the size of the country for the bargain price of $15 million.
+The very definition of the expansion of executive power is the Louisiana Purchase doubling the size of the country for the bargain price of $15 million in 1803.

 Jefferson didn’t know if the Louisiana Purchase was constitutional.
 In fact, many said privately that he didn’t think it was constitutional.
 If he stayed true to his small government principles, he never would have done it.
 He did it anyway, and ironically used Alexander Hamilton’s system of financing to fund it (a policy he publicly decried for 15 years).